MrLawes/Lawes/docs/models/queryset.rst

 filter()
 --------------------------------------
-Returns a new QuerySet containing objects that match the given lookup parameters.
+Returns a new QuerySet containing objects that match the given lookup parameters.Also you can find the _id in mongodb.

 The lookup parameters (**kwargs) should be in the format described in Field lookups below.
 Multiple parameters are joined via AND in the underlying SQL statement.
 The paramaters can with extra '__' like: __gt,__gte,__lt,__lte,__ne.
 They will find with comparsion: 'g' meas 'greater'; 't' means 'than'; e means 'equality'; 'n' means 'not';